The Human Success Score (HSS)

 3. We multiply the sum from the second step by 50.
 It gives us 25.
 That’s the score for the Voluntary learning component.

-Now, by summing up the scores for two score components, 50 for Course completions and 25 for Voluntary learning, we get 75.
+Now, by adding up the scores for the two score components, 50 for Course completions and 25 for Voluntary learning, we get 75.
 That’s the Learning score for your organization.

 View the Learning score

-The Human Success Score web page displays the Learning score at both organization and department levels.
+The Learn365 Human Success Score web page displays the Learning score at both organization and department levels.

 When opening the Human Success Score and scrolling down from the introduction text, you’ll see the Organizational Learning score on the left-hand side of the screen.